 A wonderful benefit of touching is that it releases a small amount of oxytocin, the neurotransmitter that helps us bond and feel confident and connected.
 Both men and women benefit from its release.

 Oxytocin also produces stronger orgasms in women, which is why stimulating a woman’s breasts during foreplay and touching her all over leads to a more dramatic sexual experience for her.
 Cuddling and staring into each other eyes are other ways of increasing the flow of oxytocin, and increasing the bonding between you both.

-Start out slowly if touch has been missing from your marriage.
+Start out slowly, if touch has been missing from your marriage.
 Hold hands while watching television or while in the car.
 Offer a back rub or foot massage or, gently glide a hand across your spouse’s back when passing each other in the hallway.
 The more touch, the more connected you’ll feel.
 The more connected you feel, the more desirable you become to each other.

 4. Learn the art of sending love notes.

 We live in a day of 140 characters or less.
 Sending love notes are easier than they’ve ever been.
-Taking time out of your day to text or tweet to your spouse, sweet nothings reaffirms their value to you and, as I said before, a spouse who feels valued in more open to intimacy and sex.
+Taking time out of your day to text or tweet to your spouse, sweet nothings reaffirm their value to you and, as I said before, a spouse who feels valued in more open to intimacy and sex.

 5. Plan regular date nights.